Shark cage diving: Shark-proof cage

 The shark-proof cage is also used in the controversial exercise of shark baiting, where tourists are lowered in a cage while the tour guides bait the water to attract sharks or stimulate certain behavior.

 Early development

 Shark cages were first developed by Jacques Cousteau.
-Cousteau used a shark cage during the production of The Silent World which was released in 1956.
-Rodney Fox developed his own shark cage in the 1960s.
+Cousteau used a shark cage when producing The Silent World, released in 1956.
+Australian recreational diver and shark-attack survivor Rodney Fox helped develop a shark-observation cage in the late 1960s.
 Fox's first design was inspired by a visit to a zoo he made after surviving a near-fatal shark attack in 1963.
-Later designs were refined further and put to use by documentary filmmakers and abalone fishers who sought personal protection from great white sharks.
-Peter Gimbel was one filmmaker involved in the design of a shark-proof cage which was used during the production of Blue water, white death (1971).
+Filmmaker Peter Gimbel was involved in the design of a shark-proof cage for the production of Blue Water, White Death (1971).

-Self propelled version
+Self-propelled version

+In 1974, after several reported shark attacks on working divers in Australia, Australian abalone diver James "Jim" Ellis developed a self-propelled cage to protect abalone divers from sharks, which he patented in 1975.

+Mounting the motor in gimbals in the front of the cage makes the vehicle highly maneuverable.
+Movement and speed are controlled with a "joystick".